Kvn11/Kvn11.github.io/content/post/pixel_audio/index.md

 The payload starts at `0x7fffffffdbd0`, and isn't enough to overwrite not even the stack cookie, which is at `0x7fffffffdbe8` So at this point I am confident that this is just a format string vuln.
-I am able to get the pointers to the values that need to change by referencing the 12th and 13th character: `%12$p.%13$p`
+I am able to get the pointers to the values that need to change by referencing the 12th and 13th values on the stack: `%12$p.%13$p`

 ![The two addresses we need to write to.](img/8.png)

+## Exploit

+Since we now know where to write, we can craft our write.
+The first write will be for 48879, and the second for 49374.